ErikM1974/Embroidery_2025/README.md

   | 144-288       | $5.00 |
   | 288+          | $4.00 |

-### Small Orders (1-23)

-For both garments and caps, orders under 24 units use the next tier’s pricing plus handling and digitizing fees if toggled.
-The exact quantity must be entered after pressing "Calculate."

-### Stitches Over 8,000

-For stitch counts above 8,000, add $0.75 per additional 1,000 stitches (rounded up).

 ## How to Use

-1. **Select Product Type:** Use the toggle to choose Garment or Cap.
+1. **Select Product Type:** Toggle between Garment or Cap.
+A status line shows "Currently Selected: Garment" or "Currently Selected: Cap" for clarity.
-2. **Enter Inputs:** Provide item cost, stitch count, handling fee, and digitizing fee.
+2. **Enter Inputs:** Provide the item cost, stitch count, handling fee, and digitizing fee.
-3. **Configure Margins & Costs:** Set margin percentages and embroidery costs for each tier.
-4. **Add Additional Logos:** Enable logos, set their stitch counts, and toggle digitizing if needed.
+3. **Add Additional Logos if Needed:** Click "Additional Logos (Optional)" to reveal the logos section and configure logos as desired.
-5. **Calculate:** Press "Calculate" to see results.
-   For the 1-23 tier, enter exact quantity after calculation to apply less-min pricing.
+4. **Calculate:** Press "Calculate" to compute pricing.
+For 1-23 units, enter the exact quantity post-calculation for immediate less-min updates.
+5. **View Reference Pricing:** Click "Show Pricing Matrix (Reference)" to see preset pricing tables for garments or caps.

 ## Notes

+- Margin is fixed at 40% behind the scenes—no user adjustment needed.
-- Blank cost is calculated after applying the margin, then rounded up to the nearest $0.25.
+- Blank cost rounds up to the nearest $0.25 after margin.
+- Stitches over 8,000 add $0.75 per 1,000 stitches (rounded up).
-- No final rounding on the total cost.
+- No final rounding on the total.
-- Stitches over 8,000 add $0.75/1000 stitches.
-- This tool helps dial in pricing to ensure your margins and final prices align with your business goals.
+- For orders <24, use next tier pricing plus handling/digitizing if toggled.
+- This streamlined UI ensures a cleaner, faster experience for sales staff, focusing on essential pricing results.